-Here's advice on how to get LinkedIn recommendations, who to ask for references, and how to manage the recommendations you've received.
+Here's advice on how to get LinkedIn recommendations, who to ask for references and how to manage the recommendations you've received.

-LinkedIn Recommendations - References in Advance
+LinkedIn Recommendations Are References in Advance

 Take the time to request recommendations from your LinkedIn connections.
 Recommendations from people you have worked with carry a lot of weight.
 To a potential employer, a LinkedIn recommendation is a reference in advance and can help you secure an interview.